venkataravuri/ai-ml-notes/prompt-engineering-resources.md

-# Prompt Engineering Resources
+# :loudspeaker: Prompt Engineering Resources :studio_microphone:

-This page includes videos, articles and tutorials to learn prompt engineering.
+Stuff on Internet says about Prompt Engineering, includes intereseting videos, articles and tutorials that I come across on internet.

 ## Pre-read: Introduction to LLMs

-Having good intution how LLMs work makes you prompt better and get desired results.
+Understanding functioning and constraints of Language Models (LLMs) enables you to effectively formulate prompts that yield the desired outcomes.

 :star::star::star:
 - :tv: [State of GPT - Video](https://www.youtube.com/watch?v=bZQun8Y4L2A) by Andrej Karpathy, watch this video to know how LLMs are built?
 - :scroll: [State of GPT - Slides](https://karpathy.ai/stateofgpt.pdf)

-*Foundation* Large Language Models (LLM) are NOT AI Assistants
+*Foundation/Base* Large Language Models (LLM) are NOT AI Assistants such as GPT-3, Falcon, ...
  - Base model does not answer questions
  - Just want to complete internet documents, they are "_document completers_".
  - Often **responds to questions with more questions**